myrrlyn/myrrlyn.net/source/uses.html.md

 do not recall if 1Password does (I believe it does not).

 Enpass is free for desktop apps, and $10 per user per mobile OS.
-If you own an iPhone, an Android, and/or a Windows Phone, you'll pay per app.
+If you own an iPhone, an Android, and/or a Windows Phone, you’ll pay per app.
 Otherwise, it is free for personal use.
 The price is only invoked when you try to store your 21<sup>st</sup> credential, so you can give it a trial spin to see if you like it without committment.
 I bought it immediately and regret nothing.